 - Returning Resident

-In addition to your application form and application fee, you are also required to submit a range of supporting evidence to the Home Office so they can assess your suitability as a main applicant.
+In addition to your application form and application fee, you are also required to submit a range of supporting evidence with your ILR application to the Home Office so they can assess your suitability as a main applicant.

 The possible information you will need to send may include the following: